Introduction

 Actions Inventory

-In addition, the advisor also provides visibility into outbound network connections from these Actions.
+In addition, the it also provides visibility into outbound network connections from these Actions.

 If an enterprise finds an action to be risky, it can request StepSecurity to create a clone, apply security best practices, and maintain it so that the developers can use a secure alternative instead.
 This solves the dilemma for security and DevOps teams that we have described above.
 Security and DevOps teams can be assured that all the Actions in use in the enterprise environment are safe without impacting developer productivity.
 Furthermore, it eliminates the need for enterprises to fork, clone, and maintain third-party Actions in their own environment.